-I-A. Elements Unsatisfactory Needs Improvement Proficient Exemplary I-A-3.
-Rigorous Standards- Based Unit Design Plans individual lessons rather than units of instruction, or designs units of instruction that are not aligned with state standards/ local curricula, lack measurable outcomes, and/or include tasks that mostly rely on lower level thinking skills.
+I-A. Elements Unsatisfactory Needs Improvement Proficie nt Exempla ry I-A-3.
+Rigoro us Standar ds- Based Unit Design Plans individual lessons rather than units of instruction, or designs units of instruction that are not aligned with state standards/ local curricula, lack measurable outcomes, and/or include tasks that mostly rely on lower level thinking skills.
 Designs units of instruction that address some knowledge and skills defined in state standards/local curricula, but some student outcomes are poorly defined and/or tasks rarely require higher-order thinking skills.
 Designs units of instruction with measurable outcomes and challenging tasks requiring higher- order thinking skills that enable students to learn the knowledge and skills defined in state standards/local curricula.
 Designs integrated units of instruction with measurable, accessible outcomes and challenging tasks requiring higher-order thinking skills that enable students to learn and apply the knowledge and skills defined in state standards/local curricula.
 Is able to model this element.
-I-A-4.
-Well- Structured Lessons Develops lessons with inappropriate student engagement strategies, pacing, sequence, activities, materials, resources, and/or grouping for the intended outcome or for the students in the class.
+I-A -4.
+W ell- Structured Lessons Develops lessons with inappropriate student engagement strategies, pacing, sequence, activities, materials, resources, and/or grouping for the intended outcome or for the students in the class.
 Develops lessons with only some elements of appropriate student engagement strategies, pacing, sequence, activities, materials, resources, and grouping.
 Develops well-structured lessons with challenging, measurable objectives and appropriate student engagement strategies, pacing, sequence, activities, materials, resources, technologies, and grouping.
 Develops well-structured and highly engaging lessons with challenging, measurable objectives and appropriate student engagement strategies, pacing, sequence, activities, materials, resources, technologies, and grouping to attend to every student's needs.
 Is able to model this element.

 Indicator I-B. Assessment: Uses a variety of informal and formal methods of assessments to measure student learning, growth, and understanding to develop differentiated and enhanced learning experiences and improve future instruction.

-I-B. Elements Unsatisfactory Needs Improvement Proficient Exemplary I-B-1.
+and understanding to develop directificated and crimational featuring experiences and improve factors metadatem I-B. Eleme nts Unsatisfactory Needs Improvement Proficie nt Exempla ry I-B-1.
 Variety of Assessment Methods Administers only the assessments required by the school and/or measures only point-in-time student achievement.
 May administer some informal and/or formal assessments to measure student learning but rarely measures student progress toward achieving state/local standards.
 Designs and administers a variety of informal and formal methods and assessments, including common interim assessments, to measure each student's learning, growth, and progress toward achieving state/local standards.
 Uses an integrated, comprehensive system of informal and formal assessments, including common interim assessments, to measure student learning, growth, and progress toward achieving state/local standards.
 Is able to model this element.
 I-B-2.
 Adjustment to Practice Makes few adjustments to practice based on formal and informal assessments.
 May organize and analyze some assessment results but only occasionally adjusts practice or modifies future instruction based on the findings.
 Organizes and analyzes results from a variety of assessments to determine progress toward intended outcomes and uses these findings to adjust practice and identify and/or implement appropriate differentiated interventions and enhancements for students.
 Organizes and analyzes results from a comprehensive system of assessments to determine progress toward intended outcomes and frequently uses these findings to adjust practice and identify and/or implement appropriate differentiated interventions and enhancements for individuals and groups of students and appropriate modifications of lessons and units.
 Is able to model this element.